L.A.’s First Homeless Services Navigation Center

 The 'First Step' to Becoming Housed

 Considered the first step in a journey to becoming housed again, The Navigation Center, located at 11839 Sherman Way in North Hollywood, is a starting point for homeless men, women and children to getting sheltered, employed and eventually housed.
-According to Hope of the Valley’s Founder/CEO, Ken Craft, “The North Hollywood Navigation Center is another critical component in our efforts to bring healing and hope to the men, women and families living on the streets of our community.
+According to Hope of the Valley’s Founder/CEO, Ken Craft, “The North Hollywood Navigation Center is another critical component in our efforts to bring healing and hope to the men and women living on the streets of our community.
 This facility features storage for the belongings of our unhoused neighbors in the Southeast Valley, classroom facilities, a computer lab and showers and restroom facilities to provide an opportunity for our neighbors to find some measure of hygiene and dignity despite their present housing situation.”
 People who walk in are able to sign up for the Los Angeles Homeless Services Agency’s Coordinated Entry System [CES], assigned a case worker and added to a waiting list to get matched with housing assistance and other services.
 Onsite, each client will have access to showers, storage bins and case managers as well as job training and placement, and a computer lab where people experiencing homelessness can look for job opportunities and services.
 The center assists people with short term needs, builds trust and makes a connection to social workers that can serve as a way out of homelessness.

 Storage is a Basic Need